matheus-pereira/elric/website/versioned_docs/version-26.x/Webpack.md

 title: Using with webpack
 ---

-Jest can be used in projects that use [webpack](https://webpack.js.org/) to manage assets, styles, and compilation. webpack _does_ offer some unique challenges over other tools because it integrates directly with your application to allow managing stylesheets, assets like images and fonts, along with the expansive ecosystem of compile-to-JavaScript languages and tools.
+elric can be used in projects that use [webpack](https://webpack.js.org/) to manage assets, styles, and compilation. webpack _does_ offer some unique challenges over other tools because it integrates directly with your application to allow managing stylesheets, assets like images and fonts, along with the expansive ecosystem of compile-to-JavaScript languages and tools.

 ## A webpack example

-Let's start with a common sort of webpack config file and translate it to a Jest setup.
+Let's start with a common sort of webpack config file and translate it to a elric setup.

 ```js title="webpack.config.js"
 module.exports = {